Grawnya/hangman/README.md

 ## Design Choices
 ### Font
 To deviate from the standard fonts, [Google Fonts](https://fonts.google.com/ "Google Fonts") was used to obtain a font style, which would be reminiscent of a classroom blackboard.
 [Pangolin]( https://fonts.google.com/specimen/Pangolin?query=pangolin) fulfilled the criteria for the game’s text, as it was easily readable, yet had that nostalgic childhood vibe.

+### Icons
+In order to obtain some icons for the website, [Font Awesome](https://fontawesome.com/ "Font Awesome") will be utilised.
+An icon is only required for the dark/light mode button as the hangman images are all pictures.